Count Dankula: Reaction

-Other views, included those of Rabbi Abraham Cooper, associate dean of the Simon Wiesenthal Centre, who stated, "If I were the judge, I would sentence the young man to meet with aging Holocaust survivors and UK World War II war heroes to learn why the Nazi Seig [sic] should never be a laughing matter", but he also stated he did not believe the offence was deserving jail time.
+Other views included those of Rabbi Abraham Cooper, associate dean of the Simon Wiesenthal Centre, who stated, "If I were the judge, I would sentence the young man to meet with aging Holocaust survivors and UK World War II war heroes to learn why the Nazi Seig [sic] should never be a laughing matter", but he also stated he did not believe the offence was deserving jail time.

-Meechan started a GoFundMe campaign on 24 April 2018 to raise £100,000 for an appeal and reached his goal as of 25 April.
+Meechan started a GoFundMe campaign on 24 April 2018 to raise £100,000 for an appeal, reaching the goal the next day.
 In August 2018, Meechan announced that his request for an appeal had been denied by a member of the Sheriff Appeal Court, who also accused Meechan's lawyer of contempt.
 The letter stated that the appeal was "not arguable" due to the nature of the "deeply unpleasant offence".
 Meechan stated that he planned to contest the matter with the Scottish Criminal Cases Review Commission.
 Meechan's lawyer Dorothy Bain subsequently petitioned the High Court of Justiciary to hear the case.
 Senior judge Lord Carloway opined that the High Court did not have the power to grant an appeal denied by the Sheriff Court.
 In March 2019, the £800 was seized from Meechan's bank account under an arrestment order.

 On 17 June 2020, Meechan announced that his additional appeal to the Supreme Court was also rejected.
 Meechan stated his intention to bring the case to the European Court of Human Rights.

 BBC Scotland planned to feature Meechan in a 2019 debate programme, The Collective, and had him film two episodes.
 However, the network announced that these episodes would not be aired after a backlash over the announcement.
 BBC Three produced a documentary on Meechan's case which aired in July 2019.

 YouTube career

-In 2018, Meechan launched the series "Absolute Mad Lads" on his main YouTube Channel in which talks about people throughout history whose insane lives and antics have earned them the title of "Absolute Mad Lads".
-These figures include General Butt Naked, Ned Kelly, Mad Jack Churchill, GG Allin, Christopher Lee, Buster Keaton, Jim Jones, Ricardo López, Purple Aki, Richard "Beebo" Russell, and Marvin Heemeyer among others.
-Meechan's main channel (which also featured videos regarding his court case, issues surrounding freedom of speech and during his earlier YouTube career, had comedy skits) has amassed a following of 1.1 million subscribers and over 174 million views while his second channel (which focuses more on politics), has over 340,000 subscribers and 41 million views.
+In 2018, Meechan launched the series "Absolute Mad Lads" on his main YouTube Channel, wherein he explores the insane lives and antics of individuals throughout history who have, in his estimation, earned the title of "Absolute Mad Lads".
+These figures include General Butt Naked, Ned Kelly, Mad Jack Churchill, GG Allin, Christopher Lee, Buster Keaton, Jim Jones, Ricardo López, Purple Aki, Richard "Beebo" Russell, and Marvin Heemeyer, among others.
+Meechan's main channel (which also featured videos regarding his court case, issues surrounding freedom of speech and, during his earlier YouTube career, had comedy skits) has amassed a following of 1.1 million subscribers and over 174 million views, while his second channel (which focuses more on politics) has over 340,000 subscribers and 41 million views.